 Despite the type of batteries your engines require they are extremely important.
-They should be secured in a non-metallic tray to avoid electrolyte spills and an insulated boot should cover battery terminals.
+They should be secured in a non-metallic tray to avoid electrolyte spills and battery terminals should be covered by an insulated boot.
 Fluid levels should be checked at least once a month.
 Fill the battery to the upper level with distilled water.
 Never overfill the battery.